BumblebeeBat/FlyingFox/docs/undecided_pieces.md

 I am not very confident in the decisions on this todo list, that is why they are here instead of on github issues.
-I may make different decisions later.

-faster syncing

 maybe make random number generator better with game to stop people from revealing:
 When you commit to a bet, you at the same time open up the opportunity for anyone to make a bet against you at a 2:1 ratio (eg. someone can claim "I think you'll be heads", and if it's heads they get 1 and if it's tails they lose 2, and similarly someone can claim "I think you'll be tails", and if it's tails they get 1 and if it's heads they lose 2).
 So if you reveal the bit to anyone else, even via a funky scheme like ZKP, they can anonymously take expected profit from you.